ReCheck-io/hammerJ/README.md

 This selection is created by having two arrays.
 The first array is with __hash IDs of the data/files in the blockchain__.
 The second is with __the recepients IDs__.
 The selection hash is then created by stringifying and then hashing (array[files] + array[userIDs]).

+If you don't want to use the ReCheck services, you can create the selection hash by using the **selectFiles()** method.

 The receiver(s) will have the new file(s) as separate inputs.
 To open those files, one will receive a QR code with similar data:
 ```o:0xf77ebbfb2cdf0ea4429491e8cd48e427bc3422c0801153d355d5ef12937e6ac6```